 Some current scholarship on inclusive pedagogy and student well-being include the following research projects and publications:

-Randy Bass, Vice Provost for Education and Professor of English, recently contributed a “Provocation” on “Well-being, Disintegration and the Re-bundling of Higher Education” to the forthcoming volume Well-Being and Higher Education: A Strategy for Change and the Realization of Education's Greater Purposes (2016), in which he argues that ….. (need description) In the same collection, Georgetown Professors Heidi Elmendorf (Biology) and Joan Riley (Nursing) contributed a chapter on the application of curriculum infusion around wellness in the sciences.
+Randy Bass, Vice Provost for Education and Professor of English, recently contributed a “Provocation” on “Well-being, Disintegration and the Re-bundling of Higher Education” to the forthcoming volume Well-Being and Higher Education: A Strategy for Change and the Realization of Education's Greater Purposes (2016).
+In the same collection, Georgetown Professors Heidi Elmendorf (Biology) and Joan Riley (Nursing) contributed a chapter on the application of curriculum infusion around wellness in the sciences.

 Bass, R. (2016, forthcoming).
 Well-being, Disintegration and the Re-bundling of Higher Education (Ch.
 34).
 In Well-Being and Higher Education: A Strategy for Change and the Realization of Education's Greater Purposes.
 Washington, DC: Bringing Theory to Practice.